Destinations

 Hikes, Nature, and Architecture

-This page has my location recommendations for photographing Hikes and Nature, and Architecture.
+Looking for your next destination?
+This page has my recommendations for great Hikes and Nature, and interesting Architecture.

-Above: Descending the Devil's Corkscrew along the Bright Angel Trail, Grand Canyon National Park.
-Hiking to the Colorado River and back to the Rim is a fantastic hike.
-The Canyon is nature's architecture, where you can walk through 2 billion years of work.
-Sadly, only 1% of Park visitors leave the Rim for a trail.
+Above: Descending the Devil's Corkscrew on the Bright Angel Trail in Grand Canyon National Park.
+Hiking rim-to-rim is a great experience in an iconic setting.
+The Canyon is nature's architecture where you can walk through 2 billion years of geology.
+Sadly, only 1% of park visitors leave the canyon rim for a trail hike.

 Hikes and Nature

-Recommendations on places to hike and explore nature.
-Fortunately, they are often the same.
+Recommended places to hike, explore nature, and photograph wildlife.
+Fortunately, great hikes usually provide photography opportunities.
 Allow your feet to learn from the earth.
 Get out of your car and off the sidewalk.
 You will be glad you did.

 Corcovado National Park - Located on Costa Rica's Osa Peninsula, this Park has several hikes and a beautiful coast.
 Start from Carate and hike to the Serena Ranger Station (or reverse).
 Abundant birds, wildlife, including whales.
 Avoid Corcovado in the rainy season.